Pentaho Reporting 3.5 for Java Developers

 October 28, 2009

 I was recently asked to review a copy of Will Gorman’s Pentaho Reporting 3.5 for Java Developers, and came to a few important realizations.
-Principle among these is that my idea of what “reporting” means includes far too little.
+Principal among these is that my idea of what “reporting” means includes far too little.
 Reporting includes much more than just creating a document with some graphs on it—any document or presentation including information from a “data source” comprises a “report”.
 This includes the typical sheaf of boardroom presentation slides, but also includes dashboards within an application, newsletters, or even form letters.
 I recently discovered that a local church group uses a simple reporting application to print its membership directory.
 In short, it’s not just the analysts and managers that can use reporting.

 The book gives the reader a tour of Pentaho’s newest Pentaho Reporting system, which consists of a desktop application where users define reports, and a library by which developers can integrate those reports into their own applications.
 So as an example, not only can Pentaho Reporting publish weekly sales printouts, but it can also produce real-time inventory information in a J2EE-based web application or even a Swing application running on a user’s desktop.
 Gorman describes, step-by-step, the process of building a report, integrating advanced data sources, working with graphics and visualizations, and building custom reporting components such as user-defined functions and custom report controls.
 Although this step-by-step description combined with Java’s native verbosity occasionally make it difficult to read cover to cover, it provides a valuable reference and starting point for users wanting to implement advanced reporting features.